The port ENSIndexer listens on for HTTP requests.

 # This is the URL of the ENSRainbow server that ENSIndexer will use to heal unknown labels.

-# the best indexing performance requires a colocated deployments of ENSIndexer and
+# The best indexing performance requires a colocated deployments of ENSIndexer and

 # ENSRainbow services to minimize latency.
 For example, both services should